kaiwensun/AWS-cmd-translate/README.md

 ### Configuration

+#### Main language
-If your main language is not (Simplified) Chinese, you can your own from [Amazon Translate supported languages](https://docs.aws.amazon.com/translate/latest/dg/what-is.html#what-is-languages).
+If your main language is not (Simplified) Chinese, you can choose your own language code from [Amazon Translate supported languages](https://docs.aws.amazon.com/translate/latest/dg/what-is.html#what-is-languages).

 Then create a file `./config/local_settings.py` and override the `MAIN_LANGUAGE` with your language code there.
 For example,